Mineral Resources and Mineral Hazards

-The Mineral Resources and Mineral Hazards Mapping Program (MRMHMP) provides data about California's varied non-fuel mineral resources (such as metals and industrial minerals), naturally occurring mineral hazards (such as asbestos, radon, and mercury), and information about active and historic mining activities throughout the state.
-Program reports and maps are shared with governmental agencies, universities, repository libraries and are available for purchase at
+The Mineral Resources and Mineral Hazards Program provides data about California's varied non-fuel mineral resources (such as metals and industrial minerals), naturally occurring mineral hazards (such as asbestos, radon, and mercury), and information about active and historic mining activities throughout the state.
+Program reports and maps are shared with governmental agencies, universities, repository libraries and are available for purchase from

 Mineral Hazards Project.